 How does a chatbot work?

 A chatbot is (as the name suggests) a robot for chatting.
-Similar to a normal employee, chatbots answer customer questions, such as asking for opening hours.
-Questions like these can be easily processed by the current AI according to predefined parameters.
-In this case, the AI has less complex programming in the background than when it is already "machine learning".
+Similar to a normal employee, chatbots answer customer questions, such as questions about opening hours.
+Questions like these can be easily processed by the current AI according to previously defined parameters.
+In this case, the AI has less complex programming in the background than if it is already "machine learning".
 These chatbots often require less precise commands and can also respond to deviations from requests.
-For example, if you ask "Are they open tomorrow at 11:00 h?" instead of "What are their opening hours?", you will usually get more from a "machine learning" AI than a "I didn't understand your question.
-Repeat the question."
-So should you wonder how "smart" the chatbot you are texting with is - ask your questions a little differently.
+For example, if you ask "Are you open tomorrow at 11:00?" instead of "What are your opening hours?", you will usually get more from a "machine-learning" AI than "I didn't understand your question.
+Please repeat the question."
+So if you're wondering how "smart" the chatbot you're writing to is - ask your questions a little differently.